Superfund Climate Resilience

 - Adaptive Capacity: The ability of a system to adjust to climate change (including climate variability and extremes), to moderate potential damages, to take advantage of opportunities or to copy with the consequences.

-The Superfund program has compiled descriptions and Web links for online information resources that can help inform and guide climate change adaptation strategies.
+The Superfund program has compiled descriptions and Web links for online information resources that can help inform and guide climate change adaptation strategies and implement resilience measures.

 January 27, 2021, Executive Order 14008 sets policy for taking a government-wide approach to the climate crisis.